 Key takeaways

-Brand-name Viagra is significantly more expensive.
-For those prioritizing affordability, sildenafil is a practical choice without sacrificing effectiveness.
+Brand-name Viagra tends to be significantly more expensive than the generic version.
+For those prioritizing affordability, generic sildenafil can be a practical choice without sacrificing effectiveness.

 The choice between Viagra, sildenafil, and other ED medications depends on your budget, lifestyle, and personal preferences.

-Here's what you need to know about these drugs.
+Here’s what you need to know about Viagra vs. sildenafil.

 Sildenafil vs. Viagra: what’s the difference?